 Toyota will launch a one-make race series built around its GR86 sports car in the U.S. in 2023.

-Toyota also confirmed there will be seven rounds in the inaugural season, all of them in the U.S. Similar series could potentially open in other regions should the U.S.-based GR Cup prove popular.
+The GR Cup will be sanctioned by SRO America and host seven rounds in the inaugural season, all of them in the U.S. Similar series could potentially open in other regions should the U.S.-based GR Cup prove popular.

 Several automakers currently offer one-make race series, though these tend to be exotic brands like Ferrari, Lamborghini and Porsche.
 As a result, the cost of entry tends to be steep.

-With pricing for the 2022 GR86 starting at $28,695, including destination, the cost of entry for the GR Cup will likely be more affordable than something like the Ferrari Challenge or Lamborghini Super Trofeo.
+Toyota hasn’t announced costs for the GR Cup, but with pricing for the 2022 GR86 starting at $28,695, including destination, the cost of entry for the GR Cup should be much more affordable than something like the Ferrari Challenge or Lamborghini Super Trofeo.
 This should make it a popular avenue for up-and-coming drivers to hone their skills before tackling more challenging series.

-Toyota said the series will enable its engineers to validate the performance of the GR86 when pushed to the limits, and that lessons learned from the program will benefit future sports car development at the automaker.
+Toyota said the program will enable its engineers to validate the performance of the GR86 when pushed to the limits, and that lessons learned will benefit future sports car development at the automaker.